MillerHollinger/TheHexagonGames.github.io/stacks.md

 Stacks is a 3-4 player game that takes about a minute from dealing the cards to scoring the round.
 Play a few rounds at lunch or a few hundred.

-To learn how to play Stacks, read the text rules below or check out the learn-to-play video.
+To learn how to play Stacks, down the text rules below or check out the learn-to-play video.
+We recommend the video to get started quickly.

 [VIDEO]

 [BUY BUTTON]

-[TEXT RULES]

-[BUY BUTTON]
+[TEXT RULES DOWNLOAD BUTTON]

 Includes: 15 cards.
 4x 1 Coin